 Unfortunately, many Christians don’t know their Bible, and they don’t know how to stand up for what they believe (1 Peter 3:15), even though the Bible offers many answers.
-Children who learn to debate, on the other hand, can easily learn to defend their beliefs in a winsome manner.
+Children who learn to debate, on the other hand, can quickly learn to defend their beliefs in a winsome manner.
 When the truth is on your side, a defence is easy.

-Learning better ways to graciously state one’s point with gentleness
+Learning better ways to state one’s point with gentleness graciously

 The wise debater is the one who assesses the countenance of his opponent and argues gently accordingly.

 It’s wise to do this as we see in Proverbs 15:

 but grievous words stir up anger.